gdp-org/gd/README.md

 ---
 **[net]**
-provides golang network server, it is contain http server and tcp server.
+provides golang network server, it is contain http server and rpc server.
 It is a simple demo that you can develop it on the basis of it.
-I will import introduce tcp server.
-Focus on the tcp server.
+I will import introduce rpc server.
+Focus on the rpc server.

 ```go
 type Packet interface {